Ruth Howes: Personal life

-Ruth Hege married American physicist Robert I Howes Jr on June 4, 1966.
-Robert Howes’ father, Robert I Howes Sr, was involved in the Manhattan Project at Los Alamos as an electrical engineer.
+Ruth Hege married physicist Robert I. Howes Jr. on June 4, 1966.
+Robert Howes' father, Robert I. Howes Sr., was involved in the Manhattan Project at Los Alamos as an electrical engineer.

-Ruth and Robert Howes Jr have two children, Rachel T. and Prudence N. Howes.
-After retiring from her position at Marquette University in 2008, Howes currently lives in Santa Fe, New Mexico.
+Ruth and Bob Howes had two children, Rachel T. and Prudence N. Howes.
+After retiring from her position at Marquette University in 2008, Howes moved to Santa Fe, New Mexico.
+She died in Santa Fe on April 29, 2025, at the age of 80.